NieneB/InternshipReport/index.md

 Leaflet currently compete with OpenLayers only with respect to the display of map tiles, because OpenLayers offers much more functionality when it comes to interactive and vector-based map- ping tools.
 Also MapFish provides much more capabilities.
 For this was not needed for this application, the choice was made for using Leaflet, being light and simple.

 Leaflet also has the applicability to install plugins.
 For letting the user change the background map, the MiniMap plugin was used.

+For building the transect line, d3 is used.
+A graphic drawing package.
+The transect line is therefor not a geographic representation but more information display.
+The geo-data is retained in the underlying data.

 ### User centered designs or Customer engagement